AstrolabeProject/vos/README.md

 ***Note**: This step downloads a 160+ megabyte file and installs it.
 Depending on your internet connection, this could take a couple minutes.
 You should see a progress bar during the download, then a bunch of database loading commands (which you can ignore).*

-## Access the VO Server and Image/Cutout server
+## Access the VO Server and Image/Cutout Server

-If deployment was successful, you will be able to access the VO and image/cutout servers from within a browser on your local machine:
+If deployment was successful, you will be able to access the VO and Image/Cutout servers from within a browser on your local machine:

   - Access the VO Server at [http://localhost:8080/dals/](http://localhost:8080/dals/)
   - Access the Image/Cutout Server at [http://localhost:8000/](http://localhost:8000/)

-Much more commonly, however, you will want to access the VO and Image/Cutout Servers from client software which has been customized to recognize these servers.
-In this release, we provide customized versions of Firefly and JupyterLab notebook to do just that.
+Much more commonly, however, you will want to access the VO and Image/Cutout servers from client software which has been customized to recognize these servers.
+In this release, we provide customized versions of Firefly and JupyterLab notebook.

+### Using the Astrolabe-customized version of Firefly

+For instructions on starting, stopping, and using the Astrolabe-customized version of Firefly, please see the [Firefly-AL document](https://github.com/AstrolabeProject/vos/blob/onehost/docs/Firefly-AL.md).

+### Using the Astrolabe-customized version of JupyterLab notebook

+For instructions on starting, stopping, and using the Astrolabe-customized version of JupyterLab notebook, please see the [JupAL document](https://github.com/AstrolabeProject/vos/blob/onehost/docs/JupAL.md).

 ### Access URLs

 The Astrolabe VO Server provides endpoints for data and image metadata retrieval via SCS (Simple Cone Search), SIA (Simple Image Access), and TAP (Table Access Protocol).
-The following URLs may be used by other, non-customized, **local VO clients** (since this is, currently, only a local server):
+The following URLs may be used by other, **non-customized, local VO clients** (local clients only since this is, currently, only a local server):

  - SCS for JWST image metadata: http://localhost:8080/dals/scs-jwst
  - SCS for the JWST Jaguar catalog: http://localhost:8080/dals/scs-jaguar